joviwyel/MovieDB/README.md

 After that, Tomcat web apps should have the new war file.

 ## Substring matching design:
++ LIKE was used to search for a specified pattern in the Title, Director, and Star Name columns using the wildcards, '%' and '_'.
++ '%' represent more than zero or more characters while '_' represents only one character.
++ For example, the movie "Dominator" can be search by
++ i) domina%
++ ii) %mina%
++ iii) %tor
++ and many more combinations.

 + 'ABC%': All strings that start with 'ABC'.
 E.g. 'ABCD' and 'ABCABC'.